QubitPi/management-blogs/docs/_posts/2022-08-30-react-basics.md

 #### React State

-> ⚠️ In order React code bases, class components were primarily used.
+> ⚠️ In older React code bases, class components were primarily used.
 The React state was initially intended to be used
 > in class components.
 Since React 16.8, it was suggested to use function components along with [Hooks](#react-hooks).
 > Thus this section serves as preliminary concept discussion with no expected hands-on applications